-Rory Mannering completed his fourth season as a defensive assistant coach with the Big Red in 2019 and his first as the team's defensive coordinator.
+Rory Mannering enters his fifth season as an assistant coach and recruiting coordinator with the Big Red in 2019 and his first as the team's defensive coordinator.

 Mannering came to Denison after spending two seasons as an assistant coach at Defiance College in Defiance, Ohio.
 In four seasons with Mannering on staff, the Big Red has enjoyed one of the program's most successful stints in school history.
 Denison has posted records of 7-3 (2015), 8-2 (2016), 7-3 (2017) and 8-3 in 2018 highlighted by Denison's first conference championship since 1986 and the first playoff experience since 1985.
 The Big Red broke eight single-season team records in 2018 and the defense posted a 42-0 shutout of Allegheny and held No. 22 Wabash scoreless until the final four minutes of the contest.